zapata-engineering/orquestra-sdk/docs/tutorials/parametrized-workflows.rst

 Tuning Workflows Using Parameters
 =================================

-The biggest advantage of parametrized workflow is to run multiple versions of the same workflow to compare results for different inputs.
+The biggest advantage of parametrized workflows is the ability to run multiple versions of the same workflow to compare results for different inputs.
-This can be obtained by executing workflow with different input parameters in a loop as in this example:
+This can be performed by executing the workflow with different input parameters in a loop as in this example:

 .. literalinclude:: ../examples/tests/test_parametrized_workflows.py
     :start-after: def execute_multiple_workflows():